Yellow Drool Stains on Pillow? Remove Them Now!

 If you have foam pillows, such as memory foam, it’s important to know that they should not be washed in the machine.
 Foam can retain water and take a long time to dry, which can lead to mold or damage to the pillow.
 But don’t worry, there are alternative methods to keep your foam pillows clean and fresh.

-See also Bed Bug Signs on Pillow - Detect Infestation Early
+See also Banish Bed Bug Stains on Pillows Easily!

 Follow these easy steps to wash foam pillows: